TheGodOfObelisk/GraphDataCollection/README.md

 #### CNVD
 Data is stored in xml files.
 ## Mission 3
 Use the file named "symantec_insert.py" to store data from symantec.
-The table structure is shown in "symantec.sql" file
+The table structure is shown in "symantec.sql" file.
+malware_init.py: store data into table Malware from symantec.
+malware_os.py: analyze data in symantec and extract os information from it, update Edges and vertex tables.
+It refers to the relation of "malware affects os".
+malware_cve.py: If refers to the relation of "malware exploits vulnerability".
+Vulneraility is indicated by CVE.